victorhponcec/tutorial-aws-vpc-nat-gateway-igw/README.md

 ![alt text](image-2.png)

-"Congratulations!
+Congratulations!
 You can now play around with your instance, and don’t forget to destroy your infrastructure when you’re done."